 Rancho San Antonio County Park meadow — Los Altos, CA

-Good to know: Deer Hollow Farm, farm animals, organic garden, playground, picnic areas, hiking trails, biking trails, equestrian trails, restrooms.
+Good to know: Deer Hollow Farm, farm animals, organic garden, playground, picnic areas, hiking trails.

 Parent tip: Deer Hollow Farm is typically open Wednesday through Sunday — check the county parks site for current hours before making the farm the focus of the trip.
 The farm closes on some holidays.
 Upper trails get steep and sun-exposed; start on the flat meadow loop with younger kids and work up from there.